BJL156/JordanOS/README.md

 ```
 qemu
 ```
-- For another emulator, point to `build/JordanOS.iso`.
+- Or open `build/JordanOS.iso` with any emulator you like.

 ## Notes
-- The Makefile was designed for Linux.
+- The Makefile is made for Linux.
 - For Windows, all prerequisites are required to be installed on WSL.
 Then can be ran with `wslmake.bat`.
+This batch file will run the makefile in WSL, so there's no need to go into wsl before running the script.
-- It's possible to pass arguments to `wslmake.bat` just like how it's done with `make`.
-For example, `make clean` can be ran like `wslmake clean`.
+- You can pass arguments to `wslmake.bat` just like how it's done with `make`.
+For example, `wslmake clean`.

 ## Credits
 - [OSDev Wiki](https://wiki.osdev.org/Expanded_Main_Page)